Wayne Holloway-Smith wins National Poetry Competition

 From the judges: 'It seems unfair at times that poetry, one of the chief articulators of our deepest sentiments, should be required in the same breath to avoid sentimentality.
 But when you see it done, as it is done so well in ‘The posh mums are boxing in the square’ it takes your breath away – a mother reimagined into life, risen from her bed and given boxing gloves to fight off a terrible illness.
 The title and the set up are so wonderfully absurd, we are led smiling into a poem that hits us in our own gut with its devastating gravitas.' - Kei Miller

 Read the winning poem here.

 More on the National Poetry Competition and the runners-up are here.

 Listen to Wayne read the winning poem on BBC Radio London's Robert Elms show.
-Click here to listen (availble as a separate 14-minute item).
+Click here to listen (availble as a separate 14-minute clip).

 'A vital book about working class identity' - Andrew McMillan on Alarum, his Winter Guest Selection for the Winter 2017 PBS Bulletin

 Wayne Holloway-Smith's first full-length collection Alarum was published by Bloodaxe in March 2017 and was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection.
 It has been longlisted for the 2019 Michael Murphy Memorial Prize.
 It was a Poetry Book Society Wild Card Choice for Winter 2017.
 ‘Short’, the final poem in Alarum, won the the Poetry Society’s 2016 Geoffrey Dearmer Prize for the best poem in The Poetry Review during 2016.